Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-To understand type T-P \mh{BP}, we note that we have a symmetric power system (in terms of generation costs) serving spatially unbalanced loads.
-In particular, since $x_1^\star < x_2^\star$, $d_1(\mathbf x^\star) < d_2(\mathbf x^\star)$.
-The power flow from bus 1 to bus 2 can reduce this imbalance, but as the power line is congested, it cannot eliminate the imbalance.
-When a road capacity is increased, one of the routes and the corresponding charging point becomes more attractive as the travel cost along the route is reduced.
-As the total flow is fixed to $1$, it is necessarily the case that increasing the capacity of one of the roads will reduce the charging load imbalance, while increasing that of the other road will increase the charging load imbalance.
-In our setting, it turns out that increasing the capacity of road 2 (i.e., reducing $\alpha_2$) will make the already more attractive route/charging point more attractive, \emph{increasing the spatial load imbalance and resulting in a higher power system cost at the GUE}.
-In this case, expanding road capacity of the transportation network generates \emph{negative externality} to the power system.
+To understand type T-P \mh{BP}, note that as the power line is congested, it cannot eliminate the load imbalance.
+When a road capacity is increased, one of the routes and the corresponding charging point becomes more attractive as the travel cost is reduced.
+As the total flow is fixed to $1$, it is necessarily the case that increasing the capacity of one of the roads will increase the imbalance.
+It turns out that increasing the capacity of road 2 (i.e., reducing $\alpha_2$) makes the already attractive route/charging point more attractive, \emph{increasing the spatial load imbalance and resulting in a higher power system cost at the GUE}.
+In this case, expanding road capacity generates \emph{negative externality} to the power system.

 To understand the potential type T-T \mh{BP}, we observe